Drip... Drip... Drip...

 Sometimes you avoid things just because you have so much to think about already.
 You don’t want to add yet another thing to the plate!

-Will these SMS drip campaigns be difficult to set up?
+Will drip campaigns be difficult to set up?
 Will it be time-consuming and stressful to learn the platform, figure out the tool, and make it effective?

 In order to utilize the drip campaign function you’ll first need an account on the Mobile Text Alerts platform.